hertzmann/hertzmann.github.io/_posts/2022-07-21-siggraph-expectation-creep.md

-**Questions that came up this year:** At the IPC meeting, I heard PC members ask for:
+### Questions that came up this year

+At the IPC meeting, I heard PC members ask for:
 * The ability to require new experiments in conference acceptances.
 * The ability to add more pages to conference acceptances.